 This is definitely the best solution to start your first stay in Tokyo and to enjoy it to the fullest!
 Here you can experience Japanese popular food and read a ton of manga, all gathered on the hotels shelfs.
 You can select a capsule room or a private room, that is like a manga café’s room, and you can use it even just in daytime to study or have fun in a comfortable space.

 Average price: ¥2,600 – ¥3,500 for night stay in a capsule room, ¥1,320 for just 3 hours

 First Cabin Tsukiji’s rooms are the most spacious cabins you will find in Tokyo!
 The atmosphere is exquisite, given that this hotel’s concept seems to be “compact & luxury.”
 The room is simple yet complete with a table, a TV, a safety box, and a control panel for lighting and air conditioning.
 They also offer breakfast set at only 300 yen, which includes two rice balls, miso soup, and all-you-can-eat pickles.
 Make your capsule hotel experience complete at First Cabin Akihabara!

 Average price: ¥6,800 for night time, ¥1,000 per hour during day time

-The information above is as of May 2018.
+The information above is as of the updated date.
 Please refer to the official websites for the latest information.